lngng/moDSTogether/README.md

 The items below would represent those of our *development* branch, which contains the rolled-up work completed over the lives of our splintering feature branches, like *cool-new-item*.
 Commits in those feature/fix/change branches are just bread-and-butter git commits, which are not symbolic of anything in particular; they just represent progress for the dev working in the branch and the dev decides their nature when they enter their **commit message** with each one.

 Now, don't spend too much time here.
-If nothing comes to mind, thats what you should take note of for these question:
+If nothing comes to mind, thats what you should take note of for these questions:

 Why merge when we do?